 CIS Problem Reporting

-Citrix Provisioning allows you to report problems you encounter while using the software.
-Using this feature, you can directly report issues to Citrix Support, who uses the information to troubleshoot and diagnose the problem to improve Citrix Provisioning.
+Citrix Provisioning allows you to report problems you encounter while using the software directly to Citrix Support.
+The support team uses the information to troubleshoot and diagnose the problem to improve Citrix Provisioning.
 This feature, along with the Customer Experience Improvement Program (CEIP), is used by Citrix to continually improve the software.

 Participation in programs that help improve Citrix Provisioning is voluntary.
 Problem reporting, along with CEIP, are enabled by default.
 Use the information in this article to configure and use problem reporting.